|

 A significant milestone during the event was the official dedication of the newly rehabilitated Epidemiology (EPI) Unit at the Ministry of Agriculture, funded by the World Bank under the Liberia COVID-19 Emergency Response Project.
 Mr. Gbieu, cutting the ribbon on behalf of the Vice President, expressed profound gratitude to the World Bank for its steadfast support in strengthening Liberia’s healthcare capacity.
 “This facility symbolizes the impact of international cooperation in safeguarding Liberia’s public health,” he noted, underscoring the crucial role of partnerships in building a resilient health infrastructure.

-This follows a turnover of assorted laboratory supplies by the Food and Agriculture Organization of the United Nations (FAO).
+This follows a turnover of assorted surveillance supplies by the Food and Agriculture Organization of the United Nations (FAO).
 Making the presentation on behalf of the FAO, Dr. Ibrahim Ahmed, Emergency Centre for Transboundary Animal Diseases (ECTAD) Team Lead, reaffirmed the FAO’s commitment to supporting the Ministry of Agriculture and the One Health initiative.

 If we are to secure the advances made, we must act as one body, sharing resources and objectives

-Throughout the day, speakers from various ministries and agencies, including Africa One Health University (AFROHUN), Africa Field Epidemiology Network (AFENET), Breakthrough Action, US Centers for Disease Control and Prevention (US CDC), United States Agency for International Development (USAID), Africa Centers for Disease Control and Prevention (Africa CDC), Food and Agriculture Organization of the United Nations (FAO), World Health Organization (WHO), Forestry Development Authority (FDA), Armed Forces of Liberia (AFL), Environmental Protection Agency (EPA), National Public Health Institute of Liberia (NPHIL), and the Ministry of Agriculture (MOA), renewed their institutions’ commitment to the One Health framework, reflecting a collective vision of a future where health risks can be managed through multisectoral collaboration.
+Throughout the day, speakers from various government ministries and agencies, and partners, including Africa One Health University Network (AFROHUN), Africa Field Epidemiology Network (AFENET), Breakthrough Action, US Centers for Disease Control and Prevention (US CDC), United States Agency for International Development (USAID), Africa Centers for Disease Control and Prevention (Africa CDC), Food and Agriculture Organization of the United Nations (FAO), World Health Organization (WHO), Forestry Development Authority (FDA), Armed Forces of Liberia (AFL), Environmental Protection Agency (EPA), National Public Health Institute of Liberia (NPHIL), and the Ministry of Agriculture (MOA), renewed their institutions’ commitment to the One Health framework, reflecting a collective vision of a future where health risks can be managed through multisectoral collaboration.
 The atmosphere was one of unity, with each speaker highlighting the importance of breaking down silos between sectors to achieve tangible health outcomes in Liberian communities.

 Liberia’s observance of World One Health Day not only demonstrated a national commitment to integrated health solutions but also emphasized the power of collaboration in addressing complex health challenges.
 As the nation moves forward, the message was clear: Liberia’s strength in health resilience lies in its commitment to “One Health: One Community, One Future.”